Tailings Storage Facilities (TSFs)

 There are three levels of governance and assurance we require our assets to undertake on TSFs:

-- 3. Dam safety audits – KCB, one of the world’s leading experts, audits the integrity and safety of our TSFs.
-The results of these audits are reported to Glencore’s senior management and the HSEC Committee of our Board of Directors, and findings are followed up through regular independent verification audits.
+- Dam safety audits – KCB, one of the world’s leading experts, audits and independently reviews the integrity and safety of our TSFs.
+The results of these audits are reported to Glencore’s senior management and the HSEC Committee of our Board of Directors, and findings are followed up through independent verification audits.

 In addition, where appropriate, assets conduct periodic dam safety reviews, which include reviewing maintenance, surveillance and monitoring, failure impact assessments, emergency management procedures, public safety and environmental management.
 The results are shared with asset and department management, and reviewed as part of the dam safety audits.